linode/docs/docs/tools-reference/linux-system-administration-basics.md

            Description:   Wget interface for Emacs
            License:       GPL-2

-Because the output provided by the `emerge --search` command is rather verbose, there is no "show more information" tool, unlike other distributions' tools.
+Because the output provided by the `emerge --search` command is verbose, there is no "show more information" tool, unlike other distributions' tools.
 The `emerge --search` command accepts input in the form of a regular expression if you need to narrow results even further.

 Since there are often a large number of results for package searches, these commands output a great quantity of text.
-As a result it is often useful to use tools like [grep](#how_to_search_for_a_string_in_files_with_grep) and `less` to make these results easier to scroll.
-For example, the command :
+As a result it is often useful to use tools like [grep](#search-for-a-string-in-files-with-grep) and `less` to make these results easier to scroll through.
+For example:

     apt-cache search python | grep "xml"

-will return the subset of the list of packages which matched for the search term "python," and that mention xml in their name or short description.
-Similarly, the following command:
+This will return the subset of the list of packages which matched for the search term "python," and that mention xml in their name or short description.
+Similarly:

     apt-cache search python | less

-will return the same list as the plain `apt-cache search python` but the results will appear in the `less` pager.
+This will return the same list as the plain `apt-cache search python` but the results will appear in the `less` pager.
 This allows you to search and scroll more conveniently.

 You can append `| grep "[string]"` to any of these commands to filter package search results, or `| less` to display the results in the `less` pager, regardless of distribution.

 ## Text Manipulation

 Among Linux and UNIX-like systems, nearly all system configuration information is stored and manipulated in plain text form.
-These tips provide some basic information regarding the manipulation of text files on your system.
+These following sections show a list of basic Linux commands and tools to manipulate text files.

-### How to Search for a String in Files with grep
+### Search for a String in Files with grep

-The `grep` tool allows you to search a stream of text, such as a file or the output of a command, for a term or pattern matching a regular expression.
+The `grep` tool allows you to search a stream of text, such as a file or the output of a command, for a term or regex pattern.

-To use the `grep` tool, issue a command in the following format:
+To use the `grep` tool, let's review an example:

     grep "^Subject:.*HELP.*" /home/username/mbox

-This will search the mail spool for subject lines (i.e. begins with the word "Subject:"), beginning with any number of characters, containing the word "help" in upper case, and followed by any number of additional characters. `grep` would then print these results on the terminal.
+This will search your mail spool for subject lines (i.e. begins with the word "Subject:"), beginning with any number of characters, containing the word "help" in upper case, and followed by any number of additional characters. `grep` would then print these results on the terminal.

-`grep` provides a number of additional options that, if specified, force the program to output the context for each match (e.g. with `-C 2` for two lines of context).
+`grep` provides additional options that, if specified, force the program to output the context for each match (e.g. with `-C 2` for two lines of context).
 With `-n`, `grep` outputs the line number of the match.
-With `-H`, `grep` prints the file name for each match, which is useful when you "grep" a group of files or "grep" recursively through a file system (e.g. with `-r`).
-Consider the output of `grep --help` for more options.
+With `-H`, `grep` prints the file name for each match, which is useful when you "grep" a group of files or "grep" recursively through a file system (using `-r`).
+Use `grep --help` for more options.

-To grep a group of files, you can specify the file with a wildcard, as in the following example:
+To grep a group of files, you can specify the file with a wildcard:

     grep -i "morris" ~/org/*.txt

 This will find and match against every occurrence of the word "morris," while ignoring case (because of the option for `-i`). `grep` will search all files in the `~/org/` directory with a .txt extension.

-You can use `grep` to filter the results of another command that sends output to standard out (e.g. `stdout`).
-This is accomplished by "piping" the output of one command "into `grep`."
+You can use `grep` to filter the results of another command that sends output to standard out (`stdout`).
+This is done by "piping" the output of one command into `grep`.
 For instance:

     ls /home/username/data | grep "1257"

 In this example, we assume that the `/home/username/data` directory contains a large number of files that have a UNIX time stamp in their file name.
 The above command will filter the output to only display those tiles that have the four digits "1257" in their file name.
-Note, in these cases `grep` only filters the output of `ls` and does not look into file contents.
-For more information regarding `grep` consider the full documentation of the [grep command](/docs/tools-reference/search-and-filter-text-with-grep).
+In these cases, `grep` only filters the output of `ls` and does not look into file contents.
+For more information regarding `grep`, refer to our full documentation of the [grep command](/docs/tools-reference/search-and-filter-text-with-grep).

-### How to Search and Replace Across a Group of Files
+### Search and Replace Across a Group of Files

-While the [grep](#how_to_search_for_a_string_in_files_with_grep) tool is quite powerful for filtering text on the basis of regular expressions, if you need to edit a file or otherwise manipulate the text you may use the `sed` tool. `sed`, or the Stream EDitor, allows you search for a regular expression pattern and replace it with another string.
+While the [grep](#search-for-a-string-in-files-with-grep) tool is quite powerful for filtering text on the basis of regular expressions, if you need to edit a file or otherwise manipulate the text, you can use the `sed` tool. `sed`, or the Stream EDitor, allows you search for a regex pattern and replace it with another string.

-`sed` is extremely powerful, and we recommend that you back up your files and test your `sed` commands thoroughly before running them, particularly if you're new to using `sed`.
-Here is a very simple `sed` one-liner, intended to illustrate its syntax.
+`sed` is extremely powerful, and we recommend that you back up your files and test your `sed` commands thoroughly before running them.
+Here is a very simple `sed` one-liner, intended to illustrate its syntax:

     sed -i `s/^good/BAD/` morning-star.txt

-This replaces occurrences of the word "good" occurring at the beginning of a line (as noted by the `^`) with the string "BAD" in the file `morning-star.txt`.
+This replaces occurrences of the word "good" occurring at the beginning of a line (noted by the `^`) with the string "BAD" in the file `morning-star.txt`.
 The option `-i` tells `sed` to perform the replacements "in place." `sed` can make backups of the files it edits if you specify a suffix after the `-i` option, as in `-iBAK`.
 In the above command this option would save the original file as `morning-star.txt.BAK` before making changes.

-We can surmise that the format of a `sed` statement is:
+The general format of a `sed` statement is:

     's/[regex]/[replacement]/'

 To match literal slashes (e.g. `/`), you must escape them with a backslash (e.g. `\`).
 As a result, to match a `/` character you would use `\/` in the `sed` expression.
-If you are searching for a string that has a number of slashes, you can replace the slashes which another character.
+If you are searching for a string that has multiple slashes, you can replace the slashes which another character.
 For instance:

     's|r/e/g/e/x|regex|'